Skip to main content

 About

-Emissary Zero is a multiplayer survival simulation game with horror and science fiction themes.
+Emissary Zero is a single player and multiplayer survival simulation game with horror and science fiction themes.
 It was developed by RoneVine and was released on March 28, 2025.
 It received positive reviews from players.

 Skip User Reviews